jampaniuday/oci-ebs-autoscaling/README.md

 7) Run stress.sh on node in instance pool.
 This will kick autoscaling which in turn will invoke addsharednode.sh script as part of cloud-init and node will added into the configuration.

 ## Disclaimer
-The scripts are provided are for educational purpose only without any support.
+The scripts are provided for educational purpose only without any support.